kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 This KEP identifies two technologies that can immediately be enabled with QoS-class resources.
-However, these are just two examples  and the proposed changes are generic (and not tied to these two QoS-class resource types in any way), making it easy to implement new QoS-class resource types in the runtimes without any changes in Kubernetes.
+However, these are just two examples  and the proposed changes are generic (and not tied to these two QoS-class resource types in any way), making it easier to implement new QoS-class resource types.

 [Intel RDT][intel-rdt] implements a class-based mechanism for controlling the cache and memory bandwidth QoS of applications.
 All processes in the same